microsoft/AzureTRE/docs/tre-admins/setup-instructions/pre-deployment-steps.md

 1. Open the `/devops/.env.sample` file and then save it without the .sample extension.
 You should now have a file called `.env` located in the `/devops` folder.
 The file contains configuration variables for the shared management infrastructure which is used to support the deployment of one or more Azure TRE instances.

-  You need to provide values for the following variables:
+2. Provide the values for the following variables:

   | Variable | Description |
   | -------- | ----------- |